-5. Carlingford – Leprechauns, fairies and its magical beauty
+5. Carlingford – Irish fairies and leprechauns

 The final but amazing last stop in our Ireland Ancient East trip is at this pretty little coastal town of Carlingford.
 Other than its very pretty hills and serene sea, it’s very popular with young people to do outdoor adventures like hiking/ water sports.